 About Urban Pathways

 Urban Pathways serves as the first point of contact for New York City's most vulnerable residents - people living on the streets, in subways, or in public areas.
 An innovative and data-driven leader, Urban Pathways is known for the effectiveness of our "housing first" approach.
 We engage individuals where they are in the cycle of homelessness.
 Through outreach and drop-in center services, transitional, long-term and permanent housing, and comprehensive support services, Urban Pathways helps more than 2,000 homeless men and women take control of their lives and find their way home.
-Urban Pathways is a 501(C)3 non-profit organization.
-We seek to hire talented and highly motivated individuals who will partner with us to provide excellent service to our clients.

-About the Supportive Housing Program??
+About the Supportive Housing Program

 The “Housing First” philosophy is the cornerstone of Urban Pathways supportive and permanent housing programs.
 Urban Pathways helps adults move rapidly into housing from the streets and into housing.